sireum/archived-v2-amandroid/README.md

 amandroid [![Gitter](https://badges.gitter.im/sireum/amandroid.svg)](https://gitter.im/sireum/amandroid?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 ========================

+# This repo no longer maintained, please checkout out our new repo: https://github.com/arguslab/Argus-SAF

 This is official reporitory for the [Amandroid](http://amandroid.sireum.org/).

 This reporitory only contains android related data structures and resolvers.
 For the core data structures and static analysis algorithms, you can check out our [Jawa](https://github.com/sireum/jawa) reporitory.